nicocanali/beamwax/README.md

 But in a streaming case we need a window anyway.

-`bw-parquet-proto.py` is basically a 1:1 translation of `beam-parquet-proto.py`: we can see it's a lot more "manual" than Beam, everything needs to be specified, and again we use `reduce_window` to count
+`bw-parquet-proto.py` is basically a 1:1 translation of `beam-parquet-proto.py`: we can see it's a lot more "manual" than Beam, everything needs to be specified, and again we use `reduce_window` to count.
+This also means that it's probably much more flexible than Beam is, but I'm doing things that are way too simple to test this statement.